rieckpil/progmot/content/post/writing-a-book-remotely.md

 We prepared a one-hour agenda for this release party, where we talked about the book's content, showcased the sample application, and the CI/CD workflow.
 We also had some time left for a Q&A session.

-From the ~50 accepted invitations, twenty people showed up on a Sunday afternoon to celebrate the release with us.
+From the ~50 accepted invitations, twenty people showed up on a Sunday afternoon (1st of August 2021) to celebrate the release with us.

-After this 50 minutes of content, we released the final version of Stratospheric together with the audience by hitting the "Publish Now" button in Leanpub _together_ live during the video call.
+After fifty minutes into the call, we released the final version of Stratospheric together with the audience by hitting the "Publish Now" button in Leanpub _together_ live during the video call.

 {{< tweet user="rieckpil" id="1421811091152191488" >}}